giacomofragione/pulsar_model/README.md

-# Bayesian analysis of the rotational period and galactic velocity of pulsars
+# Bayesian analysis of pulsars features using Nested Sampling

 ## Model